zkonstas/Oculus/README.md

 ## Additional Details
 This application was developed as the final group project for the class COMS6998 in the Spring 2014 at Columbia University.
 The following members also contributed to the project:

-Dimitris Paidarakis
+-Dimitris Paidarakis
-Ajay Siva
+-Ajay Siva
-Prateek Sinha
+-Prateek Sinha